-Reach was created in 2019 to be our main assessment for providing detailed data on student performance.
-Our test development team used our past experience with the paper version of ICAS to create sets of tests with known difficulty.
+Reach provides schools with detailed data on student performance.
+It was created in 2019 by our test development team, who used our past experience with the paper version of ICAS to create sets of tests with known difficulty.

 In the past ICAS provided a simple comparison with a state or regional average.
 That worked well with a competition but makes less sense for Reach.
 This year we are introducing a set of achievement bands based on test scores.
 Our test development team had constructed each test form to an appropriate level of difficulty at each year level.
 We then divide student performance in the test up into five bands.
 The boundaries between bands vary for each year level and subject but they can be given as the percentage of the test the student has answered correctly.

 - Outstanding ≥80% <100%

 For a typical test with 40 questions, the bands would look like this: